 Did I mention that growing mint at home goes beyond just using it in recipes?
 Yep!
 Mint has many other uses, including keeping bugs away!

 Why grow mint?

 Mint is fragrant perennial plant that can be grown indoors as a houseplant or outdoors in the garden.
 The versatile plant can be used in culinary applications, for medicinal purposes, to freshen the air or breath, keep bugs at bay, or simply to look at.
-The many varieties of mint, including peppermint: (Mentha x piperita), spearmint (Mentha spicata), pennyroyal (Mentha pulegium) and citrus mint (Mentha x piperita var. citrata) all have one thing in common – a square stem.
+The many varieties of mint, including peppermint: (Mentha x piperita), spearmint (Mentha spicata), pennyroyal (Mentha pulegium), chocolate mint, pineapple mint, and citrus mint (Mentha x piperita var. citrata) all have one thing in common – a square stem.

-Mint will tolerate some shade and prefers a moist, loamy soil when being grown outdoors.
-And since it’s a great deterrent for insects, it’s perfect for placing around a patio or other outdoor seating area.
+Mint, a hardy perennial, will tolerate partial shade and prefers a moist, loamy soil when being grown outdoors.
+Aim for a place with at least six hours or sunlight per day.
+Since mint is a great deterrent for insects, it’s perfect for placing around a patio or other outdoor seating area.
 Your guests will thank you!

 The plant releases its fragrance when touched, so using it as a border plant at walkways or by other high foot traffic areas will fill the air with minty fresh aroma.
 What could be more welcoming than that?

 In the garden, mint is an ideal companion plant for cabbage and tomatoes, the scent repels many pests including deer (find my full list of fabulous companion plants) .
 For smaller gardens, I suggest growing mint in pots.
 It spreads very quickly, and a container can help to contain its vigorous growth so it doesn’t take over.